 Date of Authorship for this Version

 Macey, Jonathan R. and Colombatto, Enrico, "A Public Choice Model of International Economic Cooperation and the Decline of the Nation State" (1996).
 Faculty Scholarship Series.
-Paper 1448.
+1448.